-Under the Act a local authority is required to determine and keep under review how much money it can afford to borrow and may only borrow only in sterling (except with the consent of HM Treasury)
+Under the Act, a local authority is required to determine and keep under review how much money it can afford to borrow and may only borrow only in sterling (except with the consent of HM Treasury).

 Local authorities are not constrained by law in the types of investments they can make or the investment instruments they may use.
-However, they are in practice constrained by Communities and Local Government (DCLG) guidance (updated in 2010), MHCLG guidance 'Statutory Guidance on Local Government Investments' (MHCLG 2018), which stress the prudent investment strategy of security, liquidity and yield.
+However, they are in practice constrained by the MHCLG guidance 'Statutory Guidance on Local Government Investments' (MHCLG 2018), which stress the prudent investment strategy of security, liquidity and yield.
 This means that first and foremost local authorities must ensure the security of their principal sum invested. i.e. ensure that they get back their full investment.
 Then they should ensure that they have the liquidity they need, i.e. that they have funds available when needed, and so should consider the length of an investment.
 Only when these two are satisfied should the yield or return on the investment be considered.